 His brother Roy had enlisted in Winnipeg in June 1915 and he died of wounds in February 1917.
 He’s buried in the Bruay Communal Cemetery Extension in France.
 Percy enlisted in Winnipeg in January 1916 and served in France with the 27th Battalion.
 He returned to Canada with a war bride in July 1919 and died of illness about two years later.
 He’s interred in the Field of Honour at Brookside Cemetery in Winnipeg.
-Their mother remarried in 1928 and moved to Vancouver but later returned to Winnipeg.
-She passed away in 1945 and she’s buried in Brookside Cemetery.
+Their mother remarried in 1928 and moved to Vancouver.
+Sadly she passed away in Winnipeg on 11 November 1945.
+She had come to the city to visit her son Lawrence and attend Remembrance Day services.
+She’s buried in Brookside Cemetery.
 She was survived by her son Lawrence and daughter Vera (Mrs. John Williams).
 Vera died in Vancouver in 1967 and Lawrence in Winnipeg in 1978.

 Harold is commemorated on the Menin Gate Memorial in Ypres, Belgium as William Harold Davis.
 He’s also listed on the Canadian Virtual War Memorial as William Harold Davis.
 He’s commemorated on the Next of Kin Monument in Winnipeg as H. McL.
 Fowler.
 His brothers Roy and Percy are also remembered on the Next of Kin Monument.